 Abstentions from voting on any matter will be counted in the tally of votes.
-Stockholders may only "withhold" votes and may not abstain with respect to the election of Directors in Proposals 1 and 2.
-However, stockholders may abstain from Proposals 3, 4, 5, 6, 7 and 8, and an abstention will have the same effect as a vote against any of these proposals.
+Stockholders may only "withhold" votes and may not abstain from voting from the election of Directors in Proposals 1 and 2.
+However, stockholders may abstain from Proposals 3, 4, 5, 6, and 7, and an abstention will have the same effect as a vote against any of these proposals.